 Brew a nice cup of tea for yourself, relax and read on to find out some more facts.

 Tea is an aromatic drink that is commonly prepared by brewing cured leaves of the evergreen plant Camellia Sinensis in hot or boiling water.

-However, while tea culture grew and flourished in China, tea was still an unknown substance in other parts of the world until the Dutch traders introduced tea in Europe during the 14thCentury.
-The substance was so well received that soon special ships began to be constructed.
-The aim was to bring the maximum amount of tea in the shortest time period from China, the sole producer of tea back then.
+While tea culture grew and flourished in East Asia, tea was still unknown in other parts of the world until Dutch traders introduced it to Europe during the 14th Century.
+The substance was so well received that special ships were built to transport it — the British built the clipper Cutty Sark in 1869 to bring tea from China to England as fast as possible.

 It is said that British spies smuggled the plant along with skilled tea-farmers from China in order to learn the tricks of the trade.
-Soon, tea cultivation began in Darjeeling, a city in the then British-occupied India.
+Soon, tea cultivation began in Darjeeling, a city in then British-occupied India.